Skip to main content

 Changes in ratings and labels

-Continuous improvement in appliance performance has meant many products now meet the performance requirements for 4, 5 or 6 stars on their label.
+As businesses continue to develop more efficient appliances, many models now meet the performance requirements for 4, 5 or 6 stars.

-The label design has been changed to incorporate up to 10 stars to encourage manufacturers to keep improving the energy efficiency of appliances.
-Products with more than 6 stars are known as 'super efficient' appliances and have an extra row of stars on the label.
+That’s why the label design now incorporates up to 10 stars to encourage manufacturers to improve the energy efficiency of appliances.
+Models with more than 6 stars are known as 'super-efficient' appliances.

-The star ratings of all appliances are also reviewed from time to time and the star rating formulas are changed as appliance efficiencies improve.
-This means that star ratings on new products may not be comparable with star ratings on products that were purchased a long time ago.
+These ratings are reviewed, and formulas are changed as new, more efficient models are made.
+This means that star ratings on newer models may not be comparable with star ratings of older models purchased a long time ago.

 Energy consumption

-The energy consumption figure provides an estimate of how much energy (in kilowatt-hours or kWh) the appliance will use over a year.
-This is based on assumptions about 'average usage' and allows consumers to estimate how much it will cost them to run that appliance.
+The energy consumption number provides an estimate of how much energy (in kilowatt-hours or kWh) the appliance uses over a year.
+This allows consumers to estimate how much it will cost them to run that appliance, based on an assumption about how often the appliance will be used.

-The lower the energy consumption number, the less a model costs to run – and the less the customer pays on their electricity bill.
+The lower the energy consumption number, the less a model costs to run – and the lower your energy bill.

-It is important to note that the energy consumption figure on the label is an estimate only.
-The actual energy consumption will depend on how an appliance is used, and in what climate.
+The energy consumption figure on the label is an estimate.
+The actual figure may depend on things such as how an appliance is used, on what setting, and the temperature around the appliance.

 tip